manavendrasen/resume/README.md

 	```
 2. Update the `.tex` file and push.
 	- Configure `AWS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_BUCKET` in your Github Project Settings.
-	- Modify the env in the ci.yml to match the .tex file.
+	- Modify the filenames in the ci.yml to match the .tex file.

 ## References